Deepakdalal081/Short-Strangle-Range-Calculation/README.md

 ABB.NS will remain in 1410.12 -- 1811.57<br/>

+**Short Strangle Strategy**.<br/>
-**Based on this data, a short strangle strategy can be considered.<br/> This involves selling both a call and a put option at different strike prices<br/> within the 65% or 95% confidence intervals. <br/>
+This involves selling both a call and a put option at different strike prices within the 65% or 95% confidence intervals. <br/>
-The specific range and risk tolerance depend on the individual trader's preferences and market outlook.** <br/>
+The specific range and risk tolerance depend on the individual trader's preferences and market outlook. <br/>

 **Author**<br/>